 During bending, sheet metal undergoes deformation and elongation as the outer surface stretches and the inner surface compresses.
 As the bending force releases, the metal tends to spring back slightly toward its original shape.
 Bend allowance is calculated based on factors like material properties, thickness, bend radius, and the angle of the desired bend to account for these changes.

-Manufacturers utilize specialized software or reference tables to calculate the exact bend allowance based on specific parameters.
+Manufacturers utilize specialized software or reference tables to calculate the exact bend allowance of the sheet metal based on specific parameters.
 This compensation ensures that the bent parts meet the specified dimensional requirements, preventing issues such as components falling short or exceeding the intended dimensions.

 By calculating the potential material stretch and spring back in the bending process, metalworkers can consistently produce high-quality parts with accurate dimensions.
 Sheet metal bend allowance is critical to maintaining dimensional integrity and ensuring proper fit and assembly of the final products.